-Additionally, the user can define tolerance limits which define a "positive hit" in an Unknown sample, such as a tolerance around lon Ratio or Retention Time delta, and these can also be handled rapidly in the software interface through advanced filtering and flagging options built into the results table.
+Additionally, the user can define tolerance limits which define a "positive hit" in an Unknown sample, such as a tolerance around Ion Ratio or Retention Time delta, and these can also be handled rapidly in the software interface through advanced filtering and flagging options built into the results table.
 Again, these features address known bottlenecks to data processing while reducing human subjectivity in data handling.

 Figure 5.
-The Automatic Outlier Removal feature in SCIEX OS-Q allows for the rapid, unbiased management of calibration data for hundreds of compounds and reduces time spent on manual manipulation.
-Open circles represent standard calibration points automatically removed for not meeting defined performance criteria, thus allowing for greater reliability in the quantitative results.
-For the example compound shown, thiacloprid, the linear response at the low end of the curve begins to fail; the response does not become significantly different from a blank response, and the reproducibility across replicates begins to fail.
-The Automatic Outlier Removal tool was able to remove the low-end points from the curve which are poor performing, to maintain a calibration curve which meets the criteria required for quantitative performance.
+Automatic outlier removal feature in SCIEX OS-Q Software.
+Allows for the rapid, unbiased management of calibration data for hundreds of compounds and reduces time spent on manual manipulation.
+Open circles represent standard calibration curves automatically removed for not meeting defined performance criteria, allowing for greater reliability in the quantitative results.
+For the example compound shown thiacloprid, it can be seen that the linear response at the low end of the curve begins to fail; the response does not become significantly different from a blank response.
+The Automatic Outlier Removal tool was able to remove the low end points from the curve which are poor performing, to maintain a calibration curve which meets the desired criteria required for quantitative performance.

-Experimental Results
+Experimental results

-Water Sample Analysis for PPCPs
+Water sample analysis for PPCPs